-EBSCOhost is not a database - it is the name of the search interface.
+EBSCOhost is not a single database - it is the name of the search interface.
 Thigpen Library has many EBSCOhost databases.
-This page identifies and groups the EBSCOhost Databases so you can use them more efficiently.
-Learn how to find a particular resource again by using Permalinks in EBSCOhost databases.
-Go to the Text to Speech box on the Accessibility page to learn about this feature.
+This page identifies and groups these databases so you can use them more efficiently.
+Learn how to find a particular article again by using the Permalink or the Cite tool.

 EBSCOhost is a search interface and the library has several databases that use this interface.

 View Thigpen Library's EBSCO databases in groups: Medical, Miscellaneous, and OmniFile.
 Within each group the databases are alphabetical by title.

 Search one, two, or more databases through the EBSCOhost search box when you use the EBSCOhost Database Collection to select specific databases.

 Health and medical databases for both consumers and medical professionals.

 OmniFile Full Text Mega (H.W.
 Wilson) is a general interest database that covers many topics.